Nimbus Forecast: From Manual yr.no Lookups to a Deployed Platform at DCCMS

 At some point I ran validation across all 99 stations after a fresh ingestion and got 100% parity on the Open-Meteo models.
 YR matched within the margins I'd already accepted.

 The platform will keep growing.
-Five-day regional forecasts across Malawi's climate zones sit next on the list, though that one still waits on the same kind of manual step that started everything: someone has to assign all 99 stations to their forecast regions in the CMS before any code can be written.
-Some things still require a human.
+Five-day regional forecasts across Malawi's climate zones sit next on the list.
+That one still waits on someone manually assigning all 99 stations to their forecast regions in the CMS before any code can be written.
+I'll do it eventually.

 Continue the Conversation